Celebrating 85 years

 A joint 50th, 18th and 17th celebration, this Festival in a Box event took place on a stunning farm on the outskirts of Bath, with jaw dropping views across the valley into the Roman city of Bath.

-With a group of a few hundred family and friends the brief for this event was to focus on good food, lots of dancing and a huge amount of celebrating in a magical setting.
+With a group of a few hundred family and friends the brief for this event was a festival style event to focus on good food, lots of dancing and a huge amount of celebrating in a magical setting.

 From 7 o’clock the arena was officially opened and guests flooded the field to enjoy the deliciousness of a Farmer’s Fayre Hog Roast, hot and sweet crepes from La Bonne Crepe and refreshing cocktails.